isabella232/dynamic-media-classic.en-1/help/best-practices-optimizing-quality-images.md

 * JPG or PNG are the best choices to deliver images in good quality and with manageable size and weight.
 * If no format command is supplied in the URL, Dynamic Media Image Serving defaults to JPG for delivery.
 * JPG compresses at a ratio of 10:1 and usually produces smaller image file sizes.
-PNG compresses at a ratio of about 2:1, except in some cases, such as when images contain a white background.
+PNG compresses at a ratio of about 2:1, except in some cases, such as when images contain a empty background.
 Typically though, PNG file sizes are larger than JPG files.
 * JPG uses lossy compression, meaning that picture elements (pixels) are dropped during compression.
 PNG on the other hand uses lossless compression.
 * JPG often compresses photographic images with better fidelity than synthetic images with sharp edges and contrast.
 * If your images contain transparency, use PNG because JPG does not support transparency.